giovanni-antonio/FEND-arcade-game/README.md

-# Frogger arcade-game
+# Frogger arcade game clone
-Frogger is an arcade game develop by Konami in the early 80s. [wikipidia frogger](https://en.wikipedia.org/wiki/Frogger)
+Frogger is an arcade game develop by Konami in the early 80s.
+[Frogger Arcade Game Wikipidia.org](https://en.wikipedia.org/wiki/Frogger)

 This version is a clone of the original, written with javaScript.
 The starter code was provided by Udacity as well as the sprites/game assets.
-Part of the excercise was to implement OOP (object-oriented programming) programming, learned from JS lessons.
+Part of the excercise was to implement OOP (object-oriented programming) programming, learned from JavaScript lessons.

-**DISCLAIMER:** By no means I'm a game developer/designer or an avid gamer although I have learn so much from this exercise and there is so much to learn from this experience.
-So I encourage you to [please help me improve my skills with constructive feedback, I would appreciate that.](mailto:hello.giolara@gmail.com)

 ## Instructions
-Very straight forward, here are some of the rules of this lite version of the game, but for future iterations more features can be added to the base code.
+Very straight forward, here are the installation instructions and game rules of this lite version of the game, but for future iterations more features will be added.

+#### INSTALL

+- Download the ZIP or clone the repository.
+    - Unzip the repo (if you Download ZIP)
+    - Open the `index.html` file on your browser.
+See support.
+- Or play it here online [Frogger Reboot](http://giovannilara.com/FEND-arcade-game/)

 #### HOW TO PLAY?

 - Move player horizontaly using left/right arrow keys on your keyboard.
 - Move player vericaly using up/down arrow keys on your keyboard.
 - Avoid bugs from hitting you, you only have 5 lives, if you got hit, you lose one life :(